 change in the interface between patient care and nursing informatics (Lorenzi & Riley, 2010).

-The post Appraise attributes of knowledge from an advanced nursing practice perspective. appeared first on Nursing Homework Help.
+The post Explore nursing informatics and nursing information systems. appeared first on Nursing Homework Help.